franton/Remove-AV/README.md

 I was sadly in the position where I had to remove existing AV products and replace with a standardised product.
 The issue was that I didn't know (and had no way to find out) what AV products were being used!

 Run these over the loginwindow as root.
+I've also provided some basic Casper EA's so that you can control when these scripts are used.

 Hope this helps someone else out there.
 Untested as of Monday 24th October 2016.